tonig-evo/tutorial_python/README.md

 todo still needs modules adding

 Once this is done you can return to "Iceberg Applications" menu and click on "gedit" which will open the text editor that you will use to write your scripts.

+## 1. Python fundamentals

+The file [learnpython.py](learnpython.py) contains five sections introducing basic principles of the programming language.
+For each section there are a number of questions, please answer the questions of each section in a separate script.
+As a little guide to start, please read the instructions for code annotations [How_to_document_code.pdf](How_to_document_code.pdf).

 ## 1a.
 Primitive Datatypes and Operators